tomplex/meridian/docs/manual.rst

 part of that wheel for the purpose of efficiency and narrowing of focus.

-.. _benchmarks
+.. _benchmarks:

 Benchmarks
 ===========

 A dataset opened with Meridian can use up to half as much memory as the same dataset in GeoPandas, depending on the characteristics of the geometry.
+Oh yeah?
+Prove it!